Date Last Updated: 22nd July 2019

 - It is a one hour tour.
 It starts with a small exhibition and a video and then leads into the monument itself with an audio tour.
 With lighting and music effects it really takes you into a mystic tour giving you an experience not to be missed.
 You are taken round to all levels.
 A well worth experience.

 - You are advised to wear comfortable shoes especially no slippers since there is high humidity inside the Hypogeum.
 You will walk on metal walk ways and they might be slippery.
 Hold well to the handrails and walk slowly.
 Certain areas might be wet and slippery.
 No sandals are permitted.

 - No filming and photography is permitted inside the premise even without the flash.

 - Children under the age of 6 years are not permitted inside the premises due to health and safety reasons.

 - If there are persons who might be sensitive to claustrophobia they might have some discomfort.

 - The audiovisual presentation is accessible to wheelchairs within the Visitors Centre.
-The Hypogeum archaeological Malts underground temple is NOT accessible to wheelchairs due to its shape.
+The Hypogeum Malta archaeological underground temple is NOT accessible to wheelchairs due to its shape.

 - For visitors who will not be able to use the audio guide provided at the Visitor’s Centre may request a written copy of the script in English a week before their visit.